“Please forgive me. The pen runs away with itself.”

 -- Tom Gibson

-Poems and essays online: “The Bossy e Meets His Match” in Diode.
+Poems and essays online: Poems from the “Helen” sequence in Common-Place.
+“The Bossy e Meets His Match” in Diode.
 “River Town” featured in Verse Daily.
-I’ve been writing a column called Subarctic Mama for Literary Mama, an online journal for the maternally...
+I’ve been writing a column called Subarctic Mama...

 This is your chance to give a poet some homework and perhaps to get a poem dedicated to you.
 Most of the time we poets live at our desks, writing until poems descend from the air.
 The reader visits only after our work is done and we’re onto...